 As mentioned above, one of the most important reasons to set schedules is to establish a line between home and work.
 Setting work boundaries is simple once you learn your rhythm.
 A few tips to separate your personal and professional personas are to set physical boundaries, declare your working hours, and make sure your colleagues, friends, and family know your schedule.

 You can also try posting a sign outside your door to establish when work is taking place.

 3. Dress for Success

-Working in your pajamas feels amazing, but may not be very good for productivity according to this article on why to dress up even when working from home.
+Working in your pajamas feels amazing, but may not be very good for productivity, even when working from home.
 You don’t have to put on your business best, but do get out of your comfortable house clothes to make it clear that you are no longer lounging at home, but going to work.
 According to a Business Insider article, working in pajamas is the one thing freelancers shouldn’t do.If you appear pulled together, you'll feel and act more professionally and take yourself more seriously @MarlaTabaka Click To Tweet

 Marla Tabaka says that you will feel and act more professionally if you are dressed for work.
 In 8 Ways to Be Happy and Productive in Your Home Office, she says not to get lazy about how you look, even if the postman or the pizza delivery guy is your only visitor.